 For a teacher to create a course, they have to pitch the idea and have it approved.
 If it goes through, the company covers the full cost of production, and teachers (obviously) get a cut of sales.

-I haven’t personally taught a Domestika course, but from what I understand Domestika pays teachers an advance, then a cut of sales once their commissions surpass it.
+I haven’t personally taught a Domestika course, but from what I understand, Domestika pays teachers an advance, then a cut of sales once their commissions surpass it.

 It works a lot like a traditional book deal.
 For creatives who aren’t experts in course/content creation, it’s a great option.